1. Installation

 1.2.1.
 Installing a Prebuilt Plugin as an Engine Plugin

-Download the plugin package for your platform.
+• Download the plugin zip file for your platform (see download link above).

 <UE_ROOT>/Engine/Build/BatchFiles/Linux/Build.sh Linux Development -Project=<PROJECT_ROOT>/<PROJECT_NAME>.uproject -TargetType=Editor